- User Since

 Just tested it with Blender 2.8 version 497a9ef7a39 on an RX 570 4GB with driver versions 18.12.1 on Windows 10 and I'm unable to recreate this issue.

 The smoke domain appearing black was caused by the fact that you'd plugged the "Principled Volume Shader" into the "Surface" output and not the "Volume" output.
-(Note: Blender crashes for me when switching the "Principled Volume Shader" to the "Volume" output while viewport rendering is activated om frame 1, I'll try to find the cause for this and report it as a bug)
+(Note: Blender crashes for me when switching the "Principled Volume Shader" to the "Volume" output while viewport rendering is activated on frame 1, I've reported the bug here: T58569)

 The option to increase the number of cuts by using the mouse wheel is still there, you just need to use the keyboard shortcut rather than the tool from the tool bar.
 To do this, ensure that the loop cut tool is not select then press "Control+R".
 Now the loop cut will behave as expected/how it was in Blender 2.79.